Michaelpalacce/Server/UPDATELOG.md

+12.5.1
+- Fixed the way the caching plugin is set

 12.5.0
 - Small fix to the front end browsing
 - Removed the file-system file and replaced it with the fs-browser module